DigitalHughManitees/DH_Topic_Workshop/README.md

 # DH_Topic_Workshop
-This is a repository for the Dalhousie team in Digital Humanities, run by the students of the School of Information Management, and the ID PhD program under the direction of our marvelous pod leader, Dr. Conrad.
+This branch is for the website only.
+Do not merge this with the main branch!
+Its not a disaster, but still, messy.
+So, please don't merge with the main.

+Thanks!